 How Ramadan can affect your trip

 Travelling in a Muslim country during Ramadan can be a rewarding cultural experience.
-But be prepared for changes to normal daily life.
+But be prepared for changes in everyday life.
 Don't assume everything you want to do will be available.
-Because locals are fasting during the day, Ramadan can affect when services and businesses operate.
+Ramadan can affect operating hours because locals are fasting during the day.
 This can include tourist destinations as well as essential services such as transportation.
 They may

 - open later in the day for fewer hours